SatoshiumAI/satoshium-us/beacon/records/README.md

 # Signal Type

-Register entries should expose the primary Beacon Signal Type.
+Record Listings should expose the primary Beacon Signal Type.

 The current architectural Signal Types are: